CYF admits mistakes made in neglect case

 She says the focus was on getting the parents to make changes and at times the needs of the children did not receive the level of response that, in hindsight, should have occurred.

-Next story in National: Chairman to investigate 'campaign' against inquiry
+Next story in New Zealand: Chairman to investigate 'campaign' against inquiry

 Copyright © 2013, Radio New Zealand